 Forbes₂ states that the optimum time frame to change your job should be every three to five years at least.
 Keeping things fresh and yourself working at optimum level is paramount to a successful and happy career pathway.

 Of course, it may feel easier to stay where you are.
 You may like your colleagues; the commute may be good – but delaying changing your role can be detrimental to both yourself and those around you.

 So, if you’re already thinking about a new role, it’s likely that you are mulling it over for a very good reason.

-In this article, I’ll like to give you some clear indicators to look out for that suggest it may be time to change your job.
+In this article, I’ll like to give you some clear indicators and signs its time to change job.

 1. Your Energy Levels Are Low